Arizona Leisure - Vacation Guide

 Photo of Willow Springs Lake Near Payson ArizonaWillow Springs Lake Near Payson. © Alan Levine

-Location & Description.
-Like its nearby sister-lake, Wood Canyon, Willow Creek is one of the most accessible of the Rim lakes and has a very scenic setting in a heavily forested area on the edge of the Mogollon Rim.
+Like its nearby sister-lake, Woods Canyon Lake, Willow Creek is one of the most accessible of the Rim lakes and has a very scenic setting in a heavily forested area on the edge of the Mogollon Rim.
 The landscape which includes Ponderosa Pine, Oak and Douglas Fir trees is simply gorgeous and at an elevation of about 7,500 feet, visitors can expect very pleasant temperatures in the spring and summer months.
 It's four season territory with a cool, colorful autumn, and a cold and snowy winter.

 The lake is located about 23 miles east of Payson, Arizona and 22 miles southwest of Heber off US 260 on the Apache-Sitgreaves National Forests.
 Trophy size catches have occurred here.